BishopFox/bfinject/README.md

 bfinject is a wrapper that takes care of correctly codesigning your dylibs before injecting them using `bfinject4realz`.
 It's completely standalone, doesn't require jailbreakd, QiLin, or anything like that.
 It just works.

-**Note**: does not work on Electra if "Tweaks" is enabled.
-Reboot and re-run Electra without tweaks in order to use bfdecrypt.
+**Note**: bfinject does not work on Electra if "Tweaks" is enabled.
+Reboot and re-run Electra without tweaks in order to use bfinject.
 If you see errors with "thread_create", this is the problem.

+**Note**: bfdecrypt is available as a standalone dylib here: https://github.com/BishopFox/bfdecrypt/

 ## Electra Setup
 * Jailbreak your iOS 11.0 - 11.1.2 device with Electra >= b7